 - Pre-heat the oven to 200 degrees Celsius (390 Fahrenheit).

-- Peel and chop the onion, melt the butter in a pan, then sautee the onion until soft.
+- Peel and chop the onion, melt the butter in a pan, then sautee the onion with a pinch of salt until golden.

-- Leave to cool, then add the chopped dill, cream cheese, and lemon juice and mix well.
+- Leave to cool, then add the chopped dill, cream cheese, lemon juice and cooked onion, and mix well.

-- Beat the egg lightly, then arrange the salmon fillets on the puff pastry sheet, brushing the egg around the edges.
+- Beat the egg lightly, then arrange the salmon fillets on one side of the puff pastry sheet and season with salt and pepper.

 - Serve hot or cold.